Awards for Excellence in Planning

 - Nominators must provide basic budget information for their submission.
 Additional information may be requested for clarification purposes.

 - Letters of endorsement may be included but are not mandatory.

 - No amendments to a nomination will be allowed after the submission deadline.

 - An individual project may be submitted only once.
 However, nominating organizations and individuals may be associated with award submissions for multiple projects.

 Awards for Excellence in Planning – Entry Requirements:

-- Completed Online Submission Form (entered through the online submission system
+- Completed Online Submission entered through PIBC’s online submission portal.

 - Award submission summary document (maximum 10 pages) describing the merits of the entry and how it meets the award criteria, and including appended letters of support (must be in PDF format only).